-- Provide support in developing and completing Subcommittee work agendas - Assist in reviewing Subcommittee meeting notes for accuracy - Represent the Chair in the event of the Chair's absence - The Vice Chairs of the Crops, Livestock and Handling Subcommittees will serve on the Materials Subcommittee as liaisons for reviewing all petitioned substances.
+- Provide support in developing and completing Subcommittee work agendas - Assist in reviewing Subcommittee meeting notes for accuracy - Represent the Chair in the event of the Chair's absence

-F. TRANSITION OF SUBCOMMITTEE CHAIRS, VICE CHAIRS, AND MEMBERS (NEW AND CONTINUING)
+F. TRANSITION OF SUBCOMMITTEE CHAIRS, VICE CHAIRS, AND MEMBERS (NEW AND

+CONTINUING)

 Subcommittee Chairs shall be appointed to serve annually by the Chair of the Board.
 Vice Chairs and Subcommittee members shall be appointed by their respective Subcommittee Chair in conjunction with the NOSB Chair.
-The annual Subcommittee term shall be concurrent with the one-year term established by the Secretary (beginning on January 24 and ending the following January 23).
+The annual Subcommittee term shall be concurrent with the one-year term established by the Secretary.
 Newly appointed Chairs, Vice Chairs and Subcommittee members will assume their positions at the beginning of the new term, after a period of orientation and mentorship provided by the outgoing Chair, Vice Chair, and members.